niranjanb/blog.erictreacy.github.io/_posts/2017-06-20-your-masters.md

 Whatever stage of life you are in, the Master&#39;s is a reset button.
 It helps you launch on a path.
 Prepare yourself for an impactful long career, rather than for the first job you may want to land with a big name company.

 ### In short, be intentional: Set your own goals for your Master&#39;s program and try your best to meet them. ###

+### Caveats ### <a name="caveats"></a>

+1. It has been a long, long time since I finished my Master&#39;s.
+Also I always had a research and academia oriented outlook.
+So this post can read preachy, vague and out-of-touch with your circumstances.
+2. This post is mainly aimed at international students but some of this might apply to domestic students as well.
+3. These are my personal opinions and suggestions and should not be taken as official policy or guidance from the department or the university.
+4. This is a not a detailed how-to-guide by any means.
+It is vague.
+The intention is to prod you to think.
+5. I am still new to teaching and advising students.
+My thoughts are based on my limited view over the last two years.
+Take this with a big pinch of salt.
+I plan to do a follow up with more inputs from a diverse group of people, including other faculty and grad students.

+If there is one thing that I wanted this post to do, it is to get you, a prospective/current MS student at Stony Brook, to make a plan for your Master&#39;s overall.
+Set some goals for what you want to learn from each course that you take.
+Set good expectations and try your best to meet them.